Amalfi door in pantographed MDF covered in Polymer. Peninsula with tilted top: optimal solution for a design kitchen but in small spaces.

 When we talk about polymeric kitchens we mean that category of kitchens built with polymeric material.

 The Polymeric (which is technically called thermoplastic) is a panel whose surface is coated with a synthetic material or PVC of variable thickness that is used to cover the doors of the furniture, generally those of the kitchens.

 The construction technique of polymeric coatings is that of hot molding: the polymeric material produced in thin sheets, from about 0.3 to 0.9 millimeters, is heated so as to assume the shape of the mold and is then glued to the material support.
 MDF which forms the core of the furniture, to give rise to doors and panels entirely covered in polymer.

-The polymer is part of the range of ennobled laminates, that is, they are coated with an additional layer that increases their resistance to liquids, shocks and scratches.
+The polymer is part of the range of ennobled laminates, i.e. they are coated with an additional layer that increases their resistance to liquids, shocks and scratches.
 Modular kitchens in polymeric have the advantage of being free of the typical aesthetic defects of laminate kitchens (especially in light colors you can see the very thin black stripe joining the gluing), since in the case of polymeric the edges are no longer visible, but they are instead covered by the same plastic sheet as the polymeric coating.